-The following information explains how to administer the key stage 2 English reading sample test.
-If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.
+The following information explains how to administer the modified large print (MLP) key stage 2 English reading sample test.
+There is information on GOV.UK about administering MLP tests to pupils.
+If you have any questions you should check with your headteacher or key stage 2 test co-ordinator before the test begins.

-Please make sure you follow these instructions correctly to ensure that the test is properly administered.
+Please make sure you follow these instructions correctly in order to ensure that the test is properly administered.

-Format

-- This test consists of a reading answer booklet and a separate reading booklet. - Pupils will have a total of 1 hour to read the 3 texts in the reading booklet and complete the questions at their own pace.
-They can approach the test as they choose: e.g. working through one text and answering the questions before moving on to the next. - The least-demanding text will come first with the following texts increasing in level of difficulty.
+Format This test consists of a reading booklet and an answer booklet.
+Pupils have a total of 1 hour, plus up to 100% additional time, to read the 3 texts in the reading booklet and complete the questions at their own pace.
+They can approach the test as they choose: e.g. working through 1 text and answering the questions before moving onto the next.
+Minor changes have been made to the layout and wording of some questions in the answer booklet, compared with the standard version of the test.
+The layout of the reading booklet may also vary.
+You must not refer to the standard test questions when administering this test.
+Equipment Pupils will need the equipment specified below: blue / black pen or dark pencil rubber (optional).
+If rubbers are not provided, you should tell pupils that they may cross out any answers they wish to change.

-Equipment

-Pupils will need the equipment specified below:

-- a blue / black pen or a dark pencil - rubber (optional).
-If rubbers are not provided, you should tell the pupils that they may cross out any answers they wish to change.

 Pupils may use monolingual English electronic spell checkers or highlighter pens if this is normal classroom practice.

-You may give pupils additional lined paper if they request it.
-However, pupils should be encouraged to use the extra space in the answer booklet before using additional paper.
-The answer space provided in the answer booklet should be sufficient for most pupils; it can be a guide to the length of answer that is expected for each question.

-Assistance

-You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage.
+You may give pupils additional paper if they request it.
+Assistance You must ensure that nothing you say or do during a test could be interpreted as giving pupils an advantage.
 The English reading test must not be read to individuals or to a group, except for the general instructions.

-However, you may rephrase the explanations provided in the test instructions on page 3 of the reading answer booklet to ensure that all pupils understand them.
-No other part of the reading answer booklet or reading booklet may be read to pupils or rephrased.
+However, you may read, and rephrase if necessary, the information in the Instructions section on pages 2 and 3 of the reading answer booklet to ensure that all pupils understand them.
+You may help to identify and interpret any pictorial details within the test but must not help with the reading of any text.
+Pupils with severe visual impairment will need extra time to interpret pictures and diagrams.
+You may 'stop the clock' while pupils examine them.
 If a pupil asks a question about test content, you must not explain subject-specific terms or expressions.
 The example below illustrates how to deal with a common situation.

-- Q. I don't understand the question. - A. Read the question again and underline key words that tell you what to do.

-Before the test begins

-- Review the list of pupils with any particular individual needs: e.g. pupils who are allowed additional time or who may need a transcript made at the end of the test.
-Ensure that you know how to administer any access arrangements correctly.
-Please refer to the 2015 Key Stage 2 Access Arrangements Guidance. - It is important that the pupils' names on their tests match the names on the test attendance register.
-Check with your test co-ordinator whether any pupil in your group is known by a different name in school, or has changed their name since pupil registration.
-This is so you can remind the pupil to write the correct name on their reading answer booklet. - Check that there are enough administrators to maintain adequate supervision for the test.
-You should consider the possibility of at least 1 test administrator needing to leave the room with a pupil. - Ensure that you understand how to deal with issues during the tests. - Write the school's name on a board that is visible to all pupils. - Leave space on the board to write the start and finish times of the test.
+Q. I don't understand the question.
+A. Read the question again and underline key words that tell you what to do.
+Guidance for specific questions Question 21 is a replacement question and does not match the question in the standard version of the test.
+Before the test begins Review the list of pupils with particular individual needs, e.g. so you know how much additional time pupils are allowed or whether they may need rest breaks.
+Ensure you know how to administer these access arrangements correctly.
+Please refer to the Access Arrangements Guidance available online at GOV.UK.
+Check that there are enough administrators to maintain adequate supervision for the test.
+You should consider the possibility of at least 1 test administrator needing to leave the room with a pupil.
+Ensure you understand how to deal with issues during the tests.
+Write the school's name and Department for Education (DfE) number on a board that is visible to all pupils.